bigabdoul/Softcore.Xml/README.md

 }
 ```

-You can do that by creating a test project in Visual Studio with the following SampleTests.cs file and this simple Should_Deserialize_To_Object() method:
+To test the deserialization, create a test project in Visual Studio and add the following SampleTests.cs file.
+Inside, implement the simple Should_Deserialize_To_Object() method:

 ```
 using MyNamespace.Models;